A3: Assisting Android API Migrations Using Code Examples: Introduction

 There exist many publicly-available code examples online illustrating API usages.
 As an example, Google provides a set of sample Android projects on the Google Samples repository~\cite{Google_samples_cite}.
 Developers often study these sample projects and other code examples (e.g., code from open source Android apps) to help them with API migration~\cite{venkatesh_wang_zhang_zou_hassan_2016, treude_robillard_2016, Wang2014, Linares-Vasquez2014}.
 Nevertheless, studying the code examples to know the changes needed for API migrations is a manual and time-consuming process.
 Furthermore, identifying \textit{where} and \textit{how} to apply migration changes puts an extra burden on developers during software maintenance.

-In this paper, we propose an approach, named A4, that leverages source code examples to assist developers with API migration.
-We focus our study on Android API migrations, due to Android's wide adoption and fast evolution~\cite{mcdonnell_ray_kim_2013}.
-Our approach automatically learns the API migration patterns from code examples.
-Afterwards, our approach matches the learned API migration pattern to the source code of the Android apps to identify API migration candidates.
-If migration candidates are identified, we automatically apply the learned migration pattern to the source code of Android apps.
+In this paper, we propose an approach, named~\tool, that mines and leverages source code examples to assist developers with API migration.
+We focus on Android API migrations, due to Android's wide adoption and fast evolution~\cite{mcdonnell_ray_kim_2013}.
+Our approach automatically learns the API migration patterns from code examples taken from available code repositories, thereby providing varied example patterns.
+Afterwards, our approach matches the learned API migration patterns to the source code of the Android apps to identify API migration candidates.
+If migration candidates are identified, we apply the learned migration patterns to the source code of Android apps, and provide the resulting migration to developers as a potential migration solution.

-We evaluate our approach by applying Android API migration on open source Android apps from FDroid, and leveraging their test suites.
-We learn Android API migration patterns from three sources of code examples: 1) official Android code examples provided by Google Samples~\cite{Google_samples_cite}, 2) migration patterns that are learned from the development history of open source Android projects i.e., FDroid~\cite{f-droid} and 3) API migration examples that are manually produced by users.
+To evaluate our approach, first~\tool~learns Android API migration patterns from three sources of code examples: 1) official Android code examples provided by Google Samples~\cite{Google_samples_cite}, 2) migration patterns that are learned from the development history of open source Android projects i.e., FDroid~\cite{f-droid} and 3) API migration examples that are manually produced by users.
+Our approach then applies Android API migrations to open source Android apps from FDroid and we leverage their test suites and manually run the apps to validate the correctness of the migration.
+Furthermore, we compared our approach to LASE~\cite{Kim2013}, a tool meant to apply code edits learned from examples.
+Moreover, we carry out a user study to determine the actual and perceived usefulness of our approach.
 In particular, we answer three research questions.

 \begin{description}

 \item[\textbf{RQ1}] \textit{Can we identify API migration patterns from public code examples?}